AshGw/AES-256/README.md

 ```bash
 sudo apt-get install curl
 ```
-2) if you're running a lightweight python version it might not include `tkinter` in the standard library so run
+2) If you're running a lightweight python version it might not include `tkinter` in the standard library so run
 ```bash
 sudo apt-get update
 sudo apt-get install python3-tk
 ```
-3) if you're running `python 3.7` or older then you might need to install `dataclasses`
+3) If you're running `python 3.6` or older then you might need to install `dataclasses`
 ```
 pip install dataclasses
 ```